Ergon-Hackathon-2026/hackathon-template/docs/RESOURCES.md

 Below are specific LWC base components, wire adapters, and Apex helpers that are especially useful for building QueryVault.

 > These are tools — not solutions.
 Use them to implement your own UX and server logic while respecting the guardrails in the challenge spec.
+Review [this doc](https://ergonus.sharepoint.com/:w:/s/ErgonsSalesForceSite/IQDmgYbJLvFNSJ2X7F_wxX-3Aagw3HDdDIni5W2KMlnbAzE?e=CeEAy8) for some LWC basics.

 ---